stianst/keycloak-oidc-cli/README.md

 Configuration is stored in `~/.kc/kc-oidc-config.yaml`, which can be edited manually, but it is more convinient to use the built-in configuration commands.

-To create a configuration context use `kc-oidc config set`, for example:
+To create a configuration openIDRequest use `kc-oidc config set`, for example:

 ```
-kc-oidc config set --context=mycontext --issuer=http://localhost:8080/realms/myrealm --flow=authorization-code --client-id=myclient
+kc-oidc config set --openIDRequest=mycontext --issuer=http://localhost:8080/realms/myrealm --flow=authorization-code --client-id=myclient
 ```

-If there are multiple contexts available you can set the current default context with:
+If there are multiple contexts available you can set the current default openIDRequest with:

 ```
-kc-oidc config use --context=mycontext
+kc-oidc config use --openIDRequest=mycontext
 ```

-The following will view the current default context:
+The following will view the current default openIDRequest:

 ```
 kc-oidc config current
 ```

-To modify an existing context use `kc-oidc config update`, for example:
+To modify an existing openIDRequest use `kc-oidc config update`, for example:

 ```
-kc-oidc config update --context=mycontext --client-id=myotherclient
+kc-oidc config update --openIDRequest=mycontext --client-id=myotherclient
 ```

 To unset a config field use `null` as the value:

 ```
-kc-oidc config update --context=mycontext --client-id=null
+kc-oidc config update --openIDRequest=mycontext --client-id=null
 ```

 ### Environment variables